 The tone is set at the top

-Successful whistleblowing policies require strong leadership from the audit committee, directors, officers and management.
+Successful whistleblowing policies require strong leadership from the Board, CEO, audit committee, directors, officers and management.

-Whistleblowers are an organisation´s best defence against corporate fraud.
-It is in the financial and ethical interest of leaders to actively develop a corporate culture that protects, encourages and simplifies whistleblowing.
+Whistleblowers are an organisation´s best defence against corporate fraud and serious wrongdoing.
+It is in the financial and ethical interest of organisations to show leadership in actively developing a corporate culture that protects, encourages and simplifies whistleblowing.

 Click here to return to the Benefits of Whistleblowing Programs